-DUE DATE: on or before November 1st
+DUE DATE: on or before April 5th (feedback on DB due April 12th)

 Working in a small group, your team will work through a simulation which will require you to first experience an online interactive educational simulation, and then work to craft a response to the discussion question. individually craft a response to the discussion question(s) with a minimum of one citation.
 Your initial posts must be completed by 11:59 p.m. of the due date.
 After you submit your initial post you will be able to see the posts of your peers, unless you are the first to post in your group.
 You are required to respond to two of your colleagues' posts prior to 11:59 p.m. of the 2nd deadline provided.
 Your response should demonstrate reflective analytical thinking and be supported with evidence from your reading.